stellar/go/services/horizon/internal/docs/captive_core_migration.md

 (We'll assume this stub lives at `/etc/default/stellar-captive-core.toml`.)
 The rest of the configuration will be generated automagically at runtime.

-**Note:** Using your existing Stellar Core configuration will not work (**why not???**).
-Running Horizon will fail with the following error, or errors like it:

-    default: Config from /tmp/captive-stellar-core-38cff455ad3469ec/stellar-core.conf
-    default: Got an exception: Failed to parse '/tmp/captive-stellar-core-38cff455ad3469ec/stellar-core.conf' :Key HTTP_PORT already present at line 10 [CommandLine.cpp:1064]

 ### Configure Horizon
 First, add the following lines to the Horizon configuration to enable a Captive Core subprocess: